DorielRivalet/MHFZ_Overlay/README.md

 5. [Bonk monsters!](https://c.tenor.com/60Tr3Zeg6RkAAAAd/fumo-bonk.gif)
 6. [Be sure to leave some feedback here!](https://forms.gle/hrAVWMcYS5HEo1v7A)

+**It's recommended to start the overlay when you are done loading into Mezeporta.**

 ### DISCLAIMER

 If you obtained the mhfz-overlay software from any source other than GitHub releases, please be aware that there are no guarantees that the program has the same code as the version in this repository, nor that it was created by the same individual(s), or that it represents the latest version.